 The Case of the Counterfeit Tickets (1941).
 Writer: Gardner Fox.
 Art: Harry Lampert.
 Racketeers are forging food tickets used by the poor in tenement districts.

 Like "The Training Camp Adventure" (1941), which was also published around this time, this story leads to a new level of personal and professional collaboration between the King and the Witch.
 In both tales, the Witch draws the line at participating in crimes which offend her political convictions.
 Instead, she works to capture criminals.

-This story also shows considerable plot complexity.
+PLOT STRUCTURE.
+This story shows considerable plot complexity.
 Such increased plotting complexity was also a feature of the mid-1941 King stories.

 Fox wrote many stories about doubles.
 In this tale, when the King impersonates crook Billy, he and Billy function as doubles.
 The two pursue independent yet interlocking paths in the tale.
 This is a bit different from many King tales, when the man King impersonates plays no further role in the story.

 SUITS.
 Both the King and the man Billy he impersonates wear good double-breasted suits with peaked lapels.
 This snazzy 1940's look was revived in the 1980's for dressy business suits.